bbatsov/batsov.com/_posts/2022-01-20-bad-ruby-hash-value-omission.md

 - `{x:, y:}` is syntax sugar for `{x: x, y: y}`.
 - `foo(x:, y:)` is syntax sugar for `foo(x: x, y: y)`.

-Note that `x` and `y` are local variable that are in scope.
+Note that `x` and `y` are local variables that are in scope.
 My first reaction was "WTF???".
 My second was to check how this made it to the language.

 The [feature request ticket](https://bugs.ruby-lang.org/issues/14579) has a few more usage examples: